Nguyễn Chí Thanh: Revolutionary cause

+Death

-The Vietnamese claim that Nguyễn Chí Thanh died in Hanoi on July 6, 1967, due to a heart attack in Hanoi after a night of heavy drinking after reporting to the Politburo on the situation in the South.
+The Vietnamese claim that Thanh died in Hanoi on July 6, 1967, due to a heart attack after a night of heavy drinking after reporting to the Politburo on the situation in the South.
 The United States claims that Thanh was severely wounded during a B-52 raid on COSVN, evacuated overland to Phnom Penh and then flown to Hanoi where he died of his wounds.
-In the aftermath of Thanh's death the party purged dozens of senior members who held more moderate positions in contrast to the more belligerent stance of Lê Duẩn and his allies.
+According to former Viet Cong deputy regimental commander and chief of staff Dương Đình Lôi, Thanh died when a fallen tree branch struck him near the secret base on Route 30, Long Nguyên just after a B-52 bombing raid, and his body was hurriedly airlifted to Hanoi.
+In the aftermath of Thanh's death, the party purged dozens of senior members who held more moderate positions in contrast to the more belligerent stance of Lê Duẩn and his allies.
 Phạm Hùng, another close ally of Lê Duẩn, was appointed to replace Thanh as head of COSVN.